DogmaSolutions/Analyzers/README.md

 ---

-## DSA003 - Don't use `String.IsNullOrEmpty`.
-Use `IsNullOrWhiteSpace` instead
+# DSA003 - Use `IsNullOrWhiteSpace` instead of `String.IsNullOrEmpty`
-- **Category** → Code smells
+- **Category**: Code smells
-- **Severity** → Warning ⚠
+- **Severity**: Warning ⚠
-- **Description** → Usually, business logics distinguish between "string with content", and "string NULL or without meaningfull content".
+- **Description**: Usually, business logics distinguish between "string with content", and "string NULL or without meaningfull content".
 Thus, statistically speaking, almost every call to `string.IsNullOrEmpty` could or should be replaced by a call to `string.IsNullOrWhiteSpace`, because in the large majority of cases, a string composed by only spaces, tabs, and return chars is not considered valid because it doesn't have "meaningfull content".
 In most cases, `string.IsNullOrEmpty` is used by mistake, or has been written when `string.IsNullOrWhiteSpace` was not available.
 Don't use `string.IsNullOrEmpty`.
 Use `string.IsNullOrWhiteSpace` instead.
-- **Fix** → Don't use `string.IsNullOrEmpty`.
+- **Fix**: Don't use `string.IsNullOrEmpty`.
 Use `string.IsNullOrWhiteSpace` instead.

 ## Code sample
 ```csharp